Rethinking Analytical Sociology

 Twelve years of Understanding Society

 Understanding Society has now reached its twelfth anniversary of continuous publication.
 This represents 1,271 posts, and over 1.3 million words.
 According to Google Blogspot statistics, the blog has gained over 11 million pageviews since 2010.
-Just over half of visitors came from the United States, Great Britain, and Canada, with the remainder spread out …
+Just over half of visitors came from the United States, Great Britain, and Canada, with the remainder spread out over …

 Asian Conference on the Philosophy of the Social Sciences